aws/aws-cli/.github/ISSUE_TEMPLATE/---bug-report.md

 **Logs/output**
 Get full traceback and error logs by adding `--debug` to the command.

+*Important!!!
+Be sure to redact sensitive information like account numbers, ARNs, etc.*

 **Additional context**
 Add any other context about the problem here.